|

 * Rates DO NOT include import customs clearance fees, duties, taxes, or marine cargo insurance.

-* Marine cargo insurance cost is 1.5% of cargo value, subject to a deductible of USD 1,000 per unit, and a minimum premium of USD 350 per sea freight unit.
+* Marine cargo insurance cost is 1.5% of the value declared, subject to a deductible of USD 1,000 per unit, and a minimum premium of USD 350 per unit.

-* Maximum legal payload 18 metric tons per 20-foot & 20 metric tons per 40-foot containers; cargo must be evenly spread along the floor.
+* Maximum legal payload 18 metric tons per 20-foot & 20 metric tons per 40-foot containers; the load must be evenly spread along the floor.

-* Plus International Ship and Port Facility Security Code (ISPS) Euro 14 per unit for all cargo via UK/Continent/Scan-Balt/Black Sea
+* Plus International Ship and Port Facility Security Code (ISPS) Euro 14 per unit for all shipments via UK/Continent/Scan-Balt/Black Sea

 * Equipment must be returned "CLEAN AND ODOR FREE."
-Any cleaning costs, if any, will be charged to the shipper's account.
+Any cleaning costs incurred will be charged to the shipper's account.

 A. Storage/demurrage charges at destinations.

-Your consignee (recipient) should receive an arrival notice several days before your container arrives at the destination.
+Your consignee (recipient) should receive an arrival notice several days before your shipment arrives.
 When obtaining a bill of lading, ensure that the consignee's contact information initially provided in a booking request is correct.

 Act promptly!
 Free storage time at a destination yard is limited.
 Depending on the destination, it varies from 7 to 14 days.
-After that, storage may dramatically increase the total shipping cost of your international shipping from the USA.
+After that, storage may dramatically increase the total international shipping cost.

-By law, your consignee can work on the imported cargo recovery directly with the destination country's customs and other parties related to your international ocean freight shipment.
+By law, your consignee can work directly with the destination country's customs and other parties related to your international ocean freight shipment to recover the imported goods.

 However, suppose the consignee is unfamiliar with import procedures in the international cargo transportation industry.
-In that case, we suggest that your consignee immediately request professionals to complete the import cargo release on his behalf.
-It can be your destination country's customs broker or a licensed freight forwarder.
+In that case, we suggest that your consignee request that professionals complete the import release on their behalf immediately.
+It can be the customs broker of your destination country or a licensed freight forwarder.
 Please provide them with the arrival notice and other documents the destination authorities require.
 They will charge a reasonable fee for their service.
-However, they should obtain customs and warehouse releases with no (or minimum) storage/demurrage charges.
+However, they should obtain customs and warehouse releases with no (or minimal) storage and demurrage charges.

 B. S.O.C. - Shipper Owned Containers.

-If your destination facility is far from the Container Yard, you should consider possible charges for equipment detention.
+If your destination facility is located far from the Container Yard, you should consider the potential charges for equipment detention.

-For example, upon your cargo release at the destination CY, your container must continue to travel by rail thousands of miles away from the yard, either in bond or not.
-Then, the empty container must be returned to the yard.
+For example, upon the release at the destination CY, your container must continue to travel by rail thousands of miles away from the yard, either in bond or not.
+Then, the empty must be returned to the yard.

-In this situation, the only option is to use S.O.C.- Shipper-Owned Containers- to avoid detention charges and eliminate expenses related to the container return.
-This type of container is sometimes called a "One-way" sea freight box.
+In this situation, the only option is to use S.O.C.
+(Shipper-Owned Containers) to avoid detention charges and eliminate expenses related to container return.
+Sometimes it is referred to as a "One-way" box.

 S.O.C. means buying a container to ship cargo from the USA at the origin.
 Then, it is your property, and you are not obligated to return it.
-After it is emptied, you may sell it, use it for storage, destroy it, etc.
+After it is emptied, you may sell it, use it for storage, or destroy it, among other options.

-Many dealers worldwide can sell new and used multimodal sea freight equipment for international shipping.
+Many dealers worldwide can sell new and used multimodal equipment for international shipping.
 However, remember that a STEAMSHIP LINE MAY NOT ACCEPT S.O.C.
 WITHOUT A CERTIFIED INSPECTION.

 Before purchasing a piece of equipment for international cargo transportation, you should consider: